marisacasillas/chatterlab/content/bios/dalia-aboutme.md

 ### About me

-I am a second-year undergraduate student at the University of Chicago.
+I am a third-year undergraduate student at the University of Chicago.
 I joined Chatter Lab in January 2024.
 As a Cognitive Science student, I am interested in learning about the relationship between environment and language.

 ### Contact
 Email: dquerenet@uchicago.edu